Originally published Dec. 6, 2019

 The adult-use effort is supported by South Dakotans for Better Marijuana Laws, which submitted over 50,000 signatures in early November for a constitutional ballot initiative that would legalize, regulate and tax cannabis for adults 21 and older.
 The proposal would also call on the legislature to enact laws to regulate the cultivation, processing and sale of hemp in the state.

-The South Dakota Secretary of State officially certified an adult-use legalization initiative for the 2020 ballot.
+The South Dakota Secretary of State officially certified the group's adult-use legalization initiative for the 2020 ballot.

-Two Democratic state senators introduced a sprawling adult-use legalization bill in October that focuses on small business development and social equity.
+Two Democratic state senators introduced a sprawling adult-use legalization bill in October that focuses on small business development and social equity (S.B.
+350).
 The legislation followed Gov. Tom Wolf’s late-September press conference where he urged the legislature to take up policy reform.
+Presently, the bill lacks sufficient Republican support to make any real progress.

 Rep. David Delloso also took a stab at adult-use legislation in early October, when he introduced a legalization bill that would distribute products to adults 21 and older through state-run retailers.

-MontanaCan’s proposal would legalize adult-use cannabis and establish the state’s duties in regulating and taxing the industry.
+But that's not all: MontanaCan filed a proposal to legalize adult-use cannabis and establish the state’s duties in regulating and taxing the industry.
+The proposal sets the legal age of consumption at 18.
+MontanaCan filed its initiative on Jan.
+21.

 New York also saw a legalization bill die in the legislature this year, but Gov. Andrew Cuomo seems willing to try again.
 Cuomo hosted the Regional Cannabis Regulation and Vaping Summit in October, where he and the governors of Pennsylvania, New Jersey and Connecticut discussed a coordinated effort to legalize and regulate cannabis in their respective states.